Overview

 • Breastfeeding is the best source of nutrition for your infant.
 Breastfeeding for as long as possible is recommended, especially if your infant is at high risk of developing milk allergy.

-• Hypoallergenic formulas are produced by using enzymes to break down (hydrolyze) milk proteins, such as casein or whey.
+• Hypoallergenic formulas are produced by using enzymes to break down, called hydrolyze, milk proteins.
 Further processing can include heat and filtering.
 Depending on their level of processing, products are classified as either partially or extensively hydrolyzed.
-Or they may also be called elemental formulas.
+Or they also may be called elemental formulas.

 Some hypoallergenic formulas aren't milk based, but instead contain amino acids.
 Besides extensively hydrolyzed products, amino-acid-based formulas are the least likely to cause an allergic reaction.